 The Convener should open and close all meetings with prayer and ensure that all matters brought before the Committee are dealt with in a business-like manner.
 The Clerk will be responsible for keeping minutes of all proceedings and for correspondence with all those interested in the vacancy.
 It would be helpful if the Clerk had access to email and printing facilities.
 The Clerk need not be a member of the Committee.
 The Convener, if s/he is not the Interim Moderator, shall have a deliberative vote, but not a casting vote.
-If the Interim Moderator is Convener, he or she will not have a vote in any debate; it is for the Clerk to the Nominating Committee, or other appointed member, to update the Faith Action Programme Leadership Team on closing dates; preaching dates where a nominee has been invited; and the eventual induction date when known.
-If closing dates no longer apply, please notify the Faith Action Programme Leadership Team so that the vacancy list on the Church of Scotland website may be kept up to date.
+If the Interim Moderator is Convener, he or she will not have a vote in any debate; it is for the Clerk to the Nominating Committee, or other appointed member, to update the Ministries Council on closing dates; preaching dates where a nominee has been invited; and the eventual induction date when known.
+If closing dates no longer apply, please notify the Ministries Council so that the vacancy list on the Church of Scotland website may be kept up to date.

-Timescales
+f) Timescales